 \section{Proposed Method}

 In this section, we describe our proposed NN models for multiple SSL\@.
-We consider the localization of sounds in the azimuth direction on individual frames.
-We denote the number of sources by $N$ and number of microphones by $M$.
-The input signal is represented by \emph{Short Time Fourier Transforms} (STFT): $X_i(t,\omega), i=1,\dots,M$, where $i$ is the microphone index, $t$ is the frame index and $\omega$ is the frequency in the discrete domain.
-Since none of the methods described below exploit context information or temporal relations, we omit the frame index $t$ for clarity.
+We consider the localization of sounds in the azimuth direction in individual time frames, which are 170ms long.
+We denote the number of sources by $N$ and the number of microphones by $M$.
+The input signal is represented by the short time Fourier transforms (STFT): $X_i(\omega), i=1,\dots,M$, where $i$ is the microphone index and $\omega$ is the frequency in the discrete domain.
+We omit the time index for clarity, because none of the methods described below exploit context information or temporal relations.